uibix/pdfbix/README.md

 | NO_HTML_PROVIDED      |     422     | You forget to pass HTML String to function `convertHtmlToPdf`                      |
 | NO_STORAGE_CONFIGURED |     427     | You need to configure your custom storage first (currently S3 supported)           |
 | EMAIL_NOT_VERIFIED    |     428     | Email is not verified.
 Please verify your email                                    |

+## Enable custom s3 Storage

+It's very easy to confugure your own s3 bucket, you just need to generate your [aws programmatic keys](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
+Its recommended to create a separate user for your project with right S3 programmatic access.

+After you have generated your keys you can configure them on our Customer panel under **Account -> Custom Storage**.
+Your keys are stored in encrypted format, So you don't have to worry about any privacy loss.